top of page

 These days Debra enjoys sharing what she learned about the first ladies, especially at libraries and museums and historical associations.
 In addition to presenting at her hometown library and to the Oyster Bay Historical Society and the Bayport Blue Point Heritage Association on Long Island, she presented virtually at the James Madison Museum of Orange County Heritage, the Herbert Hoover Presidential Foundation in conjunction with the Hebert Hoover Presidential Library and Museum, as part of its Third Thursdays of the Month series, and the National First Ladies' Library and Museum.

 She was recently appointed a Hutton House Lecturer at C.W.
 Post College/Long Island University and is a member of the First Ladies Association for Research and Education (FLARE).
+In 2024, a story in East Wing Magazine about her research on the first ladies was selected a Top 10 Readers' Choice.

 More information about her talks may be found here.
 She may be reached at debrasg22@gmail.com.